sarahmarshy/nsapi-porting-guide/README.md

 ### The `connect()` method

 High level API calls to an implementation of a network-socket API are intended to be the **identical** across networking protocols.
 The only intended difference is the method used to connect to the network.
-For example, a Wifi connection requires and SSID and password, while an Ethernet connetion does not.
-This homogeneity allows the user to change out the connectivity of their app simply by changing the API call for connecting to the network.
+For example, a Wifi connection requires and SSID and password, a Cellular connection requires an APN, while Ethernet doesn't require any credentials.
+These differences are reflected only in the `connect` method syntax of the derived classes.
+The intended design allows the user to change out the connectivity of their app simply by adding a new library and changing the API call for connecting to the network.

 Let's demonstrate with the code used to send an HTTP request over ethernet: